 As regenerative therapies are developed and tested in clinical trials, there is a need for biomarkers that can measure neural repair and remyelination in MS. Cerebrospinal fluid (CSF) circulates around the brain and spinal cord and, thus, is ideally suited to measure neural repair.
-Dr. Harris’ research team is investigating the CSF of patients treated with stem cells in order to discover novel biomarkers of repair.
-Her recent research has also identified other CSF biomarkers of disease activity, including Fetuin-A. Fetuin-A was found to not only detect disease activity but was also a biomarker of clinical response to the drug natalizumab.
-Her current research is focused on understanding the mechanisms of action of Fetuin-A in MS pathogenesis.
-In a recent review article, Dr. Harris and Dr. Sadiq discuss the benefit of using CSF biomakers as a means to understanding the level of disease activity and treatment response in MS patients.
+Dr. Harris’ research team is investigating the CSF of patients treated with stem cells or other MS medications in order to discover novel disease biomarkers.
+In a review article, Dr. Harris and Dr. Sadiq discuss the benefit of using CSF biomarkers as a means to understanding the level of disease activity and treatment response in MS patients.
 Through her expertise in studying biomarkers, Dr. Harris and her team are revealing a better understanding of disease mechanisms that lead directly to personalized treatments for patients.